-Moreover, it can be mentioned that the case of the QDWO is not Borel-summable [95-99] in SFPT for any value of the coupling strength.
-Several modern developments such as the theory of resurgence and trans-series [95-97],distributional-Borel summation [98], generalized Borel-Pade method [99] etc. are basically motivated to surmount this problem.
-In view of the above scenario, the case of the QDWO assumes special relevance for investigation in NGAS.

-However, as shown below, the NGAS can be successfully applied to the case of the QDWO using completely analogous procedure as in the case of the QAHO, for a considerable larger range of values of $~ n~$ and $~g~$.

-To develop the NGAS for QDWO the `` approximating Hamiltonian (AH)''for the system is again chosen in the harmonic approximation as:
+In contrast to the situation in SFPT, the NGAS can be effectively applied to the case of the QDWO, even in the LO, using a procedure analogous to that employed for the QAHO, over a considerably larger range of values for $~ n~$ and $~g~$.
+To develop the NGAS for QDWO, the "approximating Hamiltonian (AH)" for the system is again selected within the harmonic approximation as follows:

-but generalized to take into account, the spontaneous symmetry breaking (SSB), through a nonzero vacuum expectation value for $ x $ denoted as $ \sigma $.
-Accordingly, the various average values, analogous to eqs.(27a-c) are now given by
+but generalized to account for spontaneous symmetry breaking (SSB) through a nonzero vacuum expectation value for $ x $, denoted as $ \sigma $.
+Consequently, the various average values, analogous to eqs.(27a-c), are now expressed as: